-(1) Accounting pronouncements
+(m) Accounting pronouncements

 At the date of authorization of these financial statements, certain new standards, and amendments to existing standards have been published by the IASB.
-Information on those expected to be relevant to the Company's amended and restated financial statements is provided below.
+Information on those expected to be relevant to the Company's financial statements is provided below.

 Management anticipates that all relevant pronouncements will be adopted in the Company's accounting policies for the first period beginning after the effective date of the pronouncement.
-New standards, interpretations, and amendments not either adopted or listed below are not expected to have a material impact on the Company's amended and restated financial statements.
+New standards, interpretations, and amendments not either adopted or listed below are not expected to have a material impact on the Company's financial statements.